MohammedAzhar043/ExpenseTracker/README.md

 3. Follow the menu

 ## 📸 Screenshots
-_screenshots were also added to showing each functionality_
+_screenshots were also added to showing each functionality in the screenshot folder_

 ## 🛠 Tech Used
 - Java 8+